nborwankar/sproingg/README.md

                        ...
 		     },
 	    body: UTF-8 string,
-	    attachments: {
+	    _attachments: {
-			     mime :[
+						    "foo":
-			             some_attachment: {
+						    {
-				            //stuff that looks like MIME subpart
-							part_headers: {...}
-							part_body: { base64 encoded chunk }
+						      "content_type":"application/octet-stream",
+						      "data": <some 8bit data>
 						    },

+						   "bar":
-			             some_other_attachment: {
+						    {
-				            //stuff that looks like MIME subpart
-							part_headers: {...}
-							part_body: { base64 encoded chunk }
+						      "content_type":"application/octet-stream",
+						      "data": <some other data>
 						    }

 						...
-                       ]

 		}

 	}
 </pre>

+Note: *For now* the content-type headers for all attachments must be "application/octet-stream" only so as to avoid XSS attacks via attached HTML+JS which can be executed with some other content-types.
+Content-Type application/octet-stream prevents inline "disposition" of HTML+JS.

 *For now*, it is strictly a non-goal to have a full 1-1 JSON-Mime mappability for the full spectrum of mime document structures, multipart subtypes and arbitrary nestability.
-Our current focus is on a good-enough message structure that allows meta data in the form of an arbitrary set of headers and a text body, with a flat array of attachments where the attachment can have headers like mime parts.
+Our current focus is on a good-enough message structure that allows meta data in the form of an arbitrary set of headers and a text body, with a flat array of attachments.
 However, right now, we are not focusing on gatewaying to email.
 Sproingg is NOT email in JSON over HTTP.
+Sproingg is an experiment in p2p messaging over HTTP using CouchDB replication.

 What does a Sproingg message queue look like?